ev3dev-lang-java/docking-station/README.md

 - Improve the FSM Design
 - Add Custom IR Beacon in the installation.
 - Build a better physical docking station, increasing the available angles to connect
+- Add SLAM solution to know where is the robot

 ## Links of reference